Did You Buy Your System from 2007 through 2012?

 Consider the fact that Australian standards for solar panel installations have changed over time.
 Though you may be able to add more solar panels to your installation, the new panels may make it so that your installation isn’t up to code.
 Your entire installation would need to be updated.

 In general, these issues are “grandfathered in” for people who already have installations.
 If your current installation doesn’t meet code, it’s not going to be an issue until you try to modify it.
 But once you modify it, you are going to need to concern yourself with the new codes.
-Your solar panel company can help you explore the changes that you might need to make to your existing installation.

 You Will Need to Get Another Inverter